Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • You prefer a single warranty and no electrical work.

-For portable use and small fixed setups, see also portable solar panels for camping.
+For portable use and small fixed setups, see also flexible vs rigid solar panels.

 When DIY Solar Makes Sense